-3.39 The ELJWP should ensure that where waste is unavoidable, it is managed in an efficient and sustainable manner, by employing the 'waste hierarchy'.
-In addition, the ELJWP could support the evolution of the four Boroughs waste infrastructure network to the most sustainable locations.
+4.43 The ELJWP should ensure that where waste is unavoidable, it is managed in an efficient and sustainable manner, by employing the 'waste hierarchy'.
+In addition, the ELJWP could support the evolution of the four Boroughs waste infrastructure network to the most sustainable locations, where the opportunity arises.
 Policies could also support the most efficient and appropriate freight routes, and an accelerated transition to low and zero carbon alternatives to conventional fossil-fuel based road freight.
 Furthermore, opportunities to utilise efficient and more sustainable modes of transport could be promoted to achieve maximum diversion of waste away from road haulage.